EmilLamprecht/vakish-1/_data/staticpage/testing-static-page.md

 ## About me: Sam Liddell

-Hey, I’m Sam, an explorer, tinkerer, and occasional writer.
-As a techno-optimist and part-time degenerate, I’ve been watching the blockchain space for quite some time!
+Hey, I’m Sam, an avid explorer, startup tinkerer, investor, and occasional writer.
+As a techno-optimist and part-time degenerate, I’ve been quietly dabbling in the blockchain space for some time now!

-I’m especially interested in how the technology can be used for social good by impact organisations.
-Blockchain has faced a lot of criticism, some definitely warranted of course, but there are all sorts of organisations using the technology to help make the world a better place.
+Aside from my on-chain explorations, I’m curious about blockchain’s potential for social good.
+While blockchain has faced a lot of criticism (much of it warranted), there are all sorts of organisations using the technology to help make the world a better place.

-I hope that anyone interested in these topics will find something in my articles that grabs them!
+It’s these use cases and organisations that I wanted to explore, and I hope that anyone interested in these topics will find something in my articles that inspires them.

 *If you like what I’m writing or have any questions, drop a comment.
 I’d be happy to read from you!*